 - Do you find you are putting love, enjoyment and fun aside to live this eating regimen?

 - Do you feel guilty eating something that does not follow your diet?

 If you have continued these behaviors and emotions to the point where you have avoided more social engagements than participated in, that you have scheduled your life around making sure you are in complete control of your meals.
 This is not only socially isolating but may lead you to the inability to eat intuitively or be able to identify physical hunger or how much their body needs at the time.

-Through our directory of psychologists, you can replace these thoughts with positive self talk, journaling about what you feel grateful for the food you have but have every right to deserve indulging in foods outside from your diet when the time is appropriate.
+Through our directory of providers, you can replace these thoughts with positive self talk, journaling about what you feel grateful for the food you have, but have every right to deserve enjoying foods outside from your diet.
 You just need help from professionals experienced in the subject of orthorexia who can help you identify aspects of your life that trigger orthorexia and the need to remain in control of preparing your food.
 Reach out to us by phone or email (whichever you are most comfortable with) and we can help you get the help you need to beat this, get your life back and free you from the confined chains of obsessive clean eating!
-When you are ready, look through our directory and find and contact a counselor, nutritionist, anyone specialized in orthorexia a in particular!
+When you are ready, look through our directory and find and contact a provider specialized in orthorexia in particular!
 We have provided a directory to help you receive the best possible care to reach recovery and heal your mind.
 Just one phone call or email away can be the start of your improved health, both physically and emotionally!
 Call someone today!